Jali: History

-Early jali work with multiple geometric shapes was built by carving into stone, in geometric patterns, first appearing in the Alai Darwaza of 1305 at Delhi besides the Qutub Minar, while later the Mughals used very finely carved plant-based designs, as at the Taj Mahal.
-They also often added pietra dura inlay to the surrounds, using marble and semi-precious stones.
+Early jali work with multiple geometric shapes was built by carving into stone, in geometric patterns (first appearing in the Alai Darwaza of 1305 at Delhi besides the Qutub Minar); later on, the Mughals used very finely carved plant-based designs (as at the Taj Mahal).
+They also often added pietra dura inlay to the surrounds using marble and semi-precious stones.